-Karen has a great respect for the people who live on their property and help her work the land.
-She helps them medically and manages to talk their tribal chief into allowing the younger generation learn to read.
+Karen has great respect for the people who live on their property and help her work the land.
+She helps them medically and manages to talk their tribal chief into allowing the younger generation to learn to read.
 At the same time, she doesn’t force a drastic change in their tribal customs which many colonials attempted to do.

 Meryl Streep is wonderful in the role.
-She pulls of the Danish accent beautifully with her lines and never seems to break character.
-Even those moments when she is at her lowest, she manages to have a quiet dignity throughout.
+She pulls off the Danish accent beautifully with her lines and never seems to break character.
+Even in those moments when she is at her lowest, she manages to have quiet dignity throughout.
 Subjecting herself to the potential humiliation at the hands of the male colonists, her desperation is evident, but I got the feeling that she wasn’t feeling humiliated.
 It seemed as if she was doing what she had to do and if anyone thought less of her, that was their problem, not hers.
-At the end, I had the feeling she took the invitation into the male-only bar at the club for a drink only in deference to them, not because she appreciated the fact that they were allowing her once into their world.
+In the end, I had the feeling she took the invitation into the male-only bar at the club for a drink only in deference to them, not because she appreciated the fact that they were allowing her once into their world.
 Streep carried herself with such a straight posture and made eye contact with none of them.
 It really was a telling moment, and the way Streep played it told that these people didn’t matter to her anymore.
 Where at the beginning she was concerned about her status in the world, by the end she had risen above it.

 In contrast to that, Redford seems totally out of place.
-I don’t know if it’s a lack of chemistry with Streep or the fact that he has problems pulling off the role of charismatic ladies man – I didn’t buy him in Indecent Proposal either – but his scenes with Streep are missing something.
-Even the scenes where he’s first angling to seduce her after she’s emotionally drifting away from her husband, I couldn’t tell whether he was there as a friend or if he was there to seduce her until after it happened.
-He’s fine in the scenes on the plains, but not when he has to take on the role of lover.
+I don’t know if it’s a lack of chemistry with Streep or the fact that he has problems pulling off the role of a charismatic ladies’ man – I didn’t buy him in Indecent Proposal either – but his scenes with Streep are missing something.
+Even in the scenes where he’s first angling to seduce her after she’s emotionally drifting away from her husband, I couldn’t tell whether he was there as a friend or if he was there to seduce her until after it happened.
+He’s fine in the scenes on the plains, but not when he has to take on the role of the lover.

 Klaus Maria Brandauer is much more convincing as the errant husband who is more like the brother Karen was dumped by than I thought at the beginning of the film.
 He’s convincing as a man who marries for convenience and believes the woman should be an accessory in her life, then gives little thought to her own well-being beyond that.
 He’s gotten what he wants and hardly gives her another thought beyond that.